toma63/fixgpx/README.md

 is the only corruption case I have seen on my device.
 The package could be used to find and fix other types of corruption given an example.

+# Build Instructions
+Fixgpx can be build with the standard go tools.
+With the GOPATH environment variable pointing to your workspace, run the folloing commands.

+% go get github.com/toma63fixgpx
+% cd $GOPATH/src/github.com/toma63/fixgpx

+## run unit tests

+% go test

+## With tests passing, build and install the library

+% go build
+% go install

+## build the spplication

+% cd fixgpx
+% go build
+% go install

+The application will noe be available in $GOPATH/bin.

+I have built it successfully on MacOSX Mavericks, Ubuntu Mate on Rapsberry pi3, and WIndows 10.

 # Usage
 % fixgpx -gpxin corrupted-gpx -gpxout repaired-gpx